-Covered bonds issuance
+Covered bonds

-Initial issuance of covered bonds was in 2013.
-The size of the programme for covered bond issuance is EUR 3,500 million.
-The programme was updated in 2022 to allow for covered bond issuance in foreign currency under the programme in addition to its listing on the Irish stock exchange, Euronext Dublin.
+The size of the programme for covered bond issuance is EUR 2,500 million and was increased from ISK 250 billion in 2022.
+The programme was updated in 2022 to allow for covered bond issuance in foreign currency under the programme in addition to its listing on the Irish stock exchange, trading as Euronext Dublin.